 How to Mention Education on your CV

 It’s easy to only focus on your work experience in your CV, but it’s also important to mention your qualifications as well as any training courses you’ve taken.
-For some professions, e.g. journalism, extensive training is preferred and employers will specify this in job descriptions as a way to sort out unqualified candidates.
-However, education is a broad concept and doesn’t only include your secondary (school) or tertiary (university or college) education.
+For some professions, such as journalism, extensive training is preferred and employers will specify this in job descriptions as a way to sort out unqualified candidates.
+However, education is a broad concept and doesn’t only include your secondary (school) or higher (university or college) education.
 Vocational or other training courses also fall into the education category.
 How do you mention your education on your CV and does it come before your work experience?
 We have the answers to your questions.

 Work Experience or Education first?